DaftMonk/angular-tour/README.md

 ## Setup

 Once bower has downloaded the dependencies for you, you'll need to make sure you add the required libraries to your index file.
+Also, ensure that jQuery is loaded prior to angular-tour, as it is a required dependency.
 Your script includes should look something like this:

 ```HTML
 <script src="bower_components/jquery/jquery.js"></script>